Ludacris: Business ventures

 Ludacris is the founder of his own record label, Disturbing tha Peace, an imprint distributed by Def Jam Recordings.
-He is the co-owner of Conjure Cognac liquor.
+He is the co-owner of Conjure Cognac.
 In 2011, Ludacris released his own line of headphones called "Soul By Ludacris" manufactured by Soul Electronics.
 He also has various real estate holdings.

-In 2006, Ludacris appeared in a television and print advertising campaign for Puma, which released 3 limited edition models of a "Clyde x Luda" Puma Clyde sneaker, with Ludacris' image on the heel of the insole and "DTP" (for Disturbing tha Peace) on the heel window.
+In 2006, Ludacris appeared in a television and print advertising campaign for Puma, which released three limited edition models of a "Clyde x Luda" Puma Clyde sneaker, with Ludacris' image on the heel of the insole and "DTP" (for Disturbing tha Peace) on the heel window.

-In November 2016, Ludacris opened up a restaurant named "Chicken N Beer" at the Hartsfield-Jackson International Airport in Atlanta.
+In November 2016, Ludacris opened up a restaurant named "Chicken N Beer" at the Hartsfield–Jackson International Airport in Atlanta.

+In December 2023, he made his theater producing debut as a producer on the Broadway musical How to Dance in Ohio.

 Philanthropy

 In 2011, Ludacris joined a joint effort between Do Something and Better World Books to collect books to help restock library shelves in New Orleans.
 He filmed a public service announcement in support of the Epic Book Drive.

 Ludacris also started the Ludacris Foundation at the beginning of his music career in 2002.
 The aim of the foundation is to inspire the youth through education, memorable experiences and helping the youth help themselves.
 The focus is what Ludacris calls the "3Ls": Leadership and Education, Living Healthy Lifestyles, and LudaCares.